EvanWhittaker97/EvanWhittaker/README.md

 **Challenges:**
 - Ensuring that the order of operations was correct (decrementDays runs first, Lifecycle Manager runs second and deleteInstances runs third)
 - Did not consider that these scripts would be running on every existing instance when allocating RAM for the initial snapshot purge
-- Creating a new methodology for bulk creation of instances (result was a PowerShell script that created instances based on an array of names)
+- Creating a new methodology for bulk creation of instances (solution was a PowerShell script that created instances based on an array of names)

 **Results:**